Survivorship, Rehabilitation, Recurrence, and Late Effects

 Coordination with primary care

-Survivorship care works best when oncology and primary care share responsibility.
-Oncology often guides recurrence surveillance and treatment-specific late effects.
-Primary care manages general prevention, chronic disease, vaccinations, and noncancer screening.
-The nurse helps clarify ownership so the patient does not hear, "That is not our department," when a symptom or health need arises.
+Survivorship works best when oncology and primary care share responsibility.
+Oncology generally guides recurrence surveillance and treatment-specific late effects; primary care manages general prevention, chronic disease, vaccination, and noncancer screening.
+The nurse clarifies ownership so a patient never hears "that is not our department."
+A shared written plan, an explicit handoff note, and a named contact for new symptoms keep the patient from falling between the two services.

 A breast cancer survivor treated with anthracycline-based chemotherapy reports new exertional dyspnea and ankle swelling 18 months after treatment.
 What is the priority nursing action?

-A survivor says she feels embarrassed because she is more anxious now that treatment is over.
+A survivor reports she is more anxious now that treatment is finished and feels embarrassed about it.
 Which response is best?